History of WRAL-TV in Timeline

 On October 13, 2000, WRAL aired the world's first all-HD newscast.

-In 2000, WRAL aired the Tar Heels' Final Four appearance.
+In 2000, WRAL aired one of the North Carolina Tar Heels' Final Four appearances during the NCAA Tournament.

 2000: Purchase of Bell 407 Helicopter

-In 2000, WRAL was awarded nine Mid-South Regional Emmy Awards, including documentaries on the Cape Light and coverage of the Special Olympics World Games.
-Jim Goodmon, president and CEO of WRAL parent company Capitol Broadcasting Company, Inc., was honored with the Lifetime Achievement Award as well.
+In 2000, WRAL was awarded nine Mid-South Regional Emmy Awards including for documentaries on the Cape Light and coverage of the Special Olympics World Games.
+Jim Goodmon was honored with the Lifetime Achievement Award as well.

 January 28, 2001: Conversion to All-Digital High Definition

-On January 28, 2001, WRAL converted all of its newsgathering and broadcasts to all-digital high definition, including WRAZ newscasts.
+On January 28, 2001, WRAL converted all of its newsgathering and broadcasts to all digital high definition.

-In 2001, WRAL aired the Blue Devils' national championship victory.
+In 2001, WRAL aired one of the Duke Blue Devils' national championship victories during the NCAA Tournament.

-In October 2003, after the sudden death of Dan Wilkinson, WRAL decided to no longer have a full-time farm reporter, leading to a decrease in agricultural coverage.
+After the sudden unexpected death of Dan Wilkinson in October 2003, WRAL decided to no longer have a full-time farm reporter, and frequent agricultural coverage came to an end.

-In 2004, WRAL aired the Blue Devils' Final Four appearance.
+In 2004, WRAL aired one of the Duke Blue Devils' Final Four appearances during the NCAA Tournament.

-In 2005, WRAL aired the Tar Heels' national championship win.
+In 2005, WRAL aired the North Carolina Tar Heels' national championship win during the NCAA Tournament.

-February 1, 2006: WRAL Begins Streaming Programming Live on the Internet
+February 1, 2006: WRAL Begins Streaming Programming Live on Internet

 On February 1, 2006, WRAL announced that it would begin streaming all of its programming live on the internet.